CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ### Example: Using Environment Credentials in Java

-The Java example below uses [Gradle](http://gradle.org/) as it's build system.
+The Java example below uses [Gradle](http://gradle.org/) as its build system.
 The build file, `build.gradle`, appears below:

 ```